Cabbage White (Pieris rapae)

 Did You Know?

-- The species was accidentally introduced to North America, Bermuda, Australia, and New Zealand.
+- It was accidentally introduced to North America, Bermuda, Australia, and New Zealand, where it has since become widespread.

-- In the US, the caterpillar of the species is known as the ‘imported cabbageworm and is a common pest on cultivated vegetables like cabbage (mostly, from which they get their name), horseradish, kale, radish, and broccoli.
+- In the United States, the caterpillar stage is known as the ‘imported cabbageworm,’ notorious for its appetite for cultivated vegetables like cabbage, horseradish, kale, radish, and broccoli.

 Scientific Classification